-Software as a Service (SaaS) is a rapidly growing market, with many businesses utilising it to offer their services to a huge global audience and maximise profits.
-SaaS has revolutionised how businesses meet consumer needs and the traditional structure of a company has changed entirely.
+Software as a Service (SaaS) is a rapidly growing market, with many businesses utilizing it to offer their services to a huge global audience and maximize profits.
+SaaS has revolutionized how businesses meet consumer needs and the traditional structure of a company has changed entirely.
 It’s a unique industry that provides a whole host of benefits, both to businesses and clients, but this new way of working does bring with it a few difficulties.

-HoriZen Capital is in a unique position to understand SaaS company valuations as we have witnessed many companies raise equity or exit in the last 5 years.
+HoriZen Capital, a SaaS firm, backed by a group of investors who’s in a unique position to understand the SaaS company valuation as we have witnessed many companies raise equity or exit in the last 5 years.
 The exits have been a combination of strategic sales and private equity recaps and have provided us an effective way to benchmark private SaaS valuation multiples against public data.

 One of the most discussed topics around SaaS is the valuation when it’s time to sell.
-With a unique industry come unique considerations, and how you value what you offer may be entirely different from what you’re used to.
-To help clear things up and provide a clear perspective on how you can value your SaaS business in 2020, our finance experts have put together everything you need to know, including which metrics you should be pinpointing to measure and how you can increase value before a sale.
+With a unique industry comes unique considerations, and how you value what you offer may be entirely different from what you’re used to as the SaaS owner.
+To help clear things up and provide a clear perspective on how you can value your SaaS business in 2020, our financial experts have put together everything you need to know, including which metrics you should be pinpointing to measure and how you can increase value before a sale.

 In this piece, we walk through the basics of valuing a SaaS business, with a specific focus on areas where owner intervention can positively impact the value of the business.

-Before you begin the valuation process, you need to first look at the differences between SDE, EBITDA, and Revenue, and decide which is right for your business depending on your size and growth.
+Before you begin the SaaS valuation process, you need to first look at the differences between SDE, EBITDA margin, Revenue and understand your future cash flows and decide which is right for your business depending on your size and growth.

 SDE = Profit on Income Taxes + Non Recurring Expenses – Non Recurring Income + Non-operating Expenses – Non-operating Income + Depreciation + Amortization + Interest Expense + One Owner’s Total Compensation